rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/REASONS.md

 #### Use Google Public DNS

 Google's Public DNS has the lowest latency to your Pi-Hole, because it resolves completely within Google's internal private Premium Tier network.
-It does not make sense to choose any other DNS provider from a performance standpoint.
+A round trip ping to Google's Public DNS from within Google's Cloud is 0.16ms, whereas a provider such as Cloudflare with direct peering to Google's network has a ping of 16ms.

 <img src="./images/logos/faq-cpu.svg" height="36" align="left">